enkidevs/curriculum/sql/ddl/indices/create-indexes.md

 - **clustered** - they store the actual data of the whole element's row.
 An important feature of the clustered indices is that the indexed values are sorted in either ascending or descending order.
 This means that a table can only have one clustered index on it
 - **non-clustered** - they store only values from the indexed columns and the row locators to the actual data on the row.
 A table can have multiple non-clustered indices associated with it

-Note that a table with an clustered index on it is called *"clustered table"* and one that contains non-clustered indices only is called *"heap"*.
+Note that a table with a clustered index on it is called *clustered table* and one that contains non-clustered indices only is called *heap*.

 If we want to create a **non-clustered** index:
 ```sql
 CREATE INDEX index_name
 ON table_name (column1, column2, ...)
 ```
-This would create an `"index_name"` on the table called `"table_name"` on the specified columns.
+This would create an index called `index_name` on the table called `table_name` with the specified columns.

 If we want to create a **clustered** index: